 Some more tips: Wash your clothes on cold, at 20 or even 30 degrees less than what the care label tells you.
 Cold water is less harsh on fabric, and also will prevent shrinkage.
 Finally, anything dark – and especially jeans – should be washed inside out.
 That way the gorgeous dark blue denim of your favourite jeans won’t fade as they go through the ringer.

 The little pouches that jewellery, handbags and shoes come packaged in serve a very real purpose.
 Storing your items inside these covers will protect them when they’re not being worn from dust and tarnishing.

-Yes, a gorgeous pair of By Nye earrings will look stunning displayed on a little jewellery dish on your dressing table.
+Yes, a gorgeous pair of All Blues earrings will look stunning displayed on a little jewellery dish on your dressing table.
 But trust us, it’s much kinder on the metal if you tuck them gently into the pouch they arrived in when not being worn.

 Even better, and a jewellery saviour is to store your sterling silver and gold plated jewellery in air tight zip lock bags.
 Not super glamorous, but will save the metals from oxidising and will keep them looking brand new for years to come.

 3. In fact, it’s all about storage